 - Lay the garment flat on a surface and use a tape measure to check the dimensions of the bust, waist, and hips.
 Write these numbers down before you shop.

 - Carry the tape measure with you to measure the vintage garments you find.
 If shopping online, only consider pieces that have been measured flat.

 - Compare the measurements to find vintage clothing with a great fit.

 If you're only planning to display the piece, size is less important.
 However, if you have a dress form or mannequin you plan to use, measure it before you shop.

 Understand What Makes Clothing Valuable

 If one of the goals for your collection is finding investment pieces that will increase in value, there are a few other factors to consider when shopping.
-Antiques Roadshow Tips of the Trade recommends looking for pieces from well-known clothing designers, especially those designers who were nearing the end of their careers.
+Look for pieces from well-known clothing designers, especially those designers who were nearing the end of their careers.
 However, you should also concentrate on buying pieces that would appeal to young women, since they are essentially the driving force in the vintage clothing market.
 This means staying away from dowdy or stuffy items, even if they carry a high fashion label.